 Did you accidentally drop your laptop and break its screen?
 First thing you’ve to do is switch on the laptop and check if the other internal components work fine.
 If all is good, replacing the screen is only a matter of 10 mins (if you’ve bought one already).

-Most laptops come with a fibre cover around the screen which can be easily removed using a flat screw driver or a knife.
+- Most laptops come with a fibre cover (high-tech plastic reinforced with synthetic carbon) around the screen which can be easily removed using a flat screw driver or a knife.

 After removing the outer lining, remove the fasteners with the help of a screwdriver.